Which Great Barrier Reef Is Best?

 Outer Great Barrier Reefs offer fantastic, protected, shallow lagoons appropriate for all levels of diving and snorkelling activities.

-While some outer reefs offer dramatic drop-off vistas, these are usually a short distance away from the main vessel.
+While some outer reefs offer dramatic drop-off vistas, these are usually a short distance from the main vessel.

 All our tours that market themselves as trips to ‘outer Great Barrier Reef locations’ ensure the best locations are visited.